Orba (river)

 The Orba is a torrent (torrente — a stream whose flow shows a very marked seasonal variation) of northern Italy.

-Toponimy
+Toponymy

 Orba is a toponym which is quite frequent in Europe, especially in Italy, France and Spain in a variety of different forms and spelling.

 The name has a Celtic origin related with Celtic mythology and as toponym is often associated with rivers whose sand were found to be rich in gold.